skgithub14/sdtmval/README.md

 | Study 1 | Subject 2 | Visit 3 | T2       | 200     | Test 2 | 2023-08-04 | 2023-08-03 | 2023-08-03 | 2023-08-04 |        | TREATMENT |    2 |     4 |
 | Study 1 | Subject 2 | Visit 4 | T3       | FAIL    | Test 3 | 2023-08-05 | 2023-08-03 | 2023-08-03 | 2023-08-04 |        | FOLLOW-UP |    3 |     5 |

-As a final step, we will drop columns that are not in domain spec and re-order the remaining column according to the domain spec.
-Then we will assign the meta data from the spec to each column using `assing_meta_data()`.
+As a final step, we re-order the columns according to the domain spec and drop the extra columns using this line of code:
+`select(any_of(spec$Variable))`.
+Then we will assign the meta data from the spec to each column using `assign_meta_data()`.
 The meta data includes the labels for each column and their maximum allowed character lengths.

 ``` r
 sdtm_xx7 <- sdtm_xx6 %>%